FoxyTheOne/GRADUATE_WORK/README.md

 I am using **API.radio-browser.info** which allows you to access to collected internet radio stations from all over the world (https://www.radio-browser.info/).
 This API is available for free.
 The author allows to use it in free and commercial software without restrictions.

+Just a reminder: it's my idea for my graduate project.
+I came up with the **idea** myself, I drew the **design** myself and I **made this project** myself.
+**I continue improving this project in other private github repository**.

 ------------------

 <a id="how-to-use-the-application"></a>
 ## 🚀 How to use the application
+To begin with please **write your MAPS_API_KEY in local.properties** file.
+It is needed for google maps working.
+How to get a key: `https://developers.google.com/maps/documentation/android-sdk/get-api-key`

-There are Sign up and Sign in screens with minimal checks of data entry. **User registration is done for practice purpose so the logged data is stored just in the Room database**
+There are Sign up and Sign in screens in project with minimal checks of data entry. **User registration is done for practice purpose so the logged data is stored just in the Room database**

 1. First of all **create an account**:
 <p align="center"> <img src="images/01_click_sign_up.png" alt="Сlick sign up button" width="410"/> </p>